Morphinity/morphinity.github.io/_posts/2015-10-14-launching-blog.md

 This blog is powered by [Github Pages](https://pages.github.com/) and [Jekyll](http://jekyllrb.com), both of which fit in perfectly with my need to create a simple clean site, with no fancy layouts and a small learning curve to setup the requisites\.

-As I finished watching *Mad Men* last week, I feel compelled to share the words of wisdom imparted to *Don Draper* as he finally finds peace and happiness in accepting the self \-
+I finished watching *Mad Men* last week and feel compelled to share the words of wisdom imparted to *Don Draper* as he finally finds peace and happiness in accepting the self \-

 > *\"The new day brings new hope, the lives we\'ve led\.
 > The lives we\'ve yet to lead\.